 So having a balance between activities we do together and activities she does on her own was a necessity for our schedule!
+Here is a printable summer schedule that you can make your own to fit your family’s needs:

 My daughter is extremely strong willed and stubborn.
 Things have to be her idea or she typically puts up a fight.
 Getting her ready in the mornings is like getting a teenager ready.
 She doesn’t like the shirt I pick out, she doesn’t want to brush her teeth, she’s too tired to get out of bed, etc.